Rai Mujtaba Kharal

-Rai Ghulam Mujtaba Kharral is a Pakistani politician who was a member of the National Assembly of Pakistan from 2008 to 2013.
+Rai Ghulam Mujtaba Kharral (25 May 1955 - 12 August 2026) was a Pakistani politician who was a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

 He ran for the seat of the National Assembly of Pakistan from Constituency NA-143 (Okara-I) as a candidate of Pakistan Peoples Party (PPP) in the 2002 Pakistani general election, but was unsuccessful.
 He received 39,301 votes and lost the seat to Rai Muhammad Aslam Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).

 He was elected to the National Assembly from Constituency NA-143 (Okara-I) as a candidate of PPP in the 2008 Pakistani general election.
 He received 63,960 votes and defeated Muhammad Aslam Khan Kharral, a candidate of PML-Q.

 In 2013, his National Assembly membership was suspended due to dual nationality.